AHartTN/Hartonomous-Sandbox/SQLSERVER_BINDING_REDIRECTS.md

 ## 2. Apply Binding Redirect Policy

 Edit/Create `sqlservr.exe.config` with the following `<runtime>` section.
 Preserve any existing entries that the instance already relies on.

+**Note**: The configuration below includes binding redirects for all 14 deployed assemblies.
+Most critical is Newtonsoft.Json redirect to use GAC version 13.0.0.0 (deployed as 13.0.3 for SQL dependency resolution).

 ```xml
 <?xml version="1.0" encoding="utf-8"?>